rpkr-in/mcp-server-atlassian-bitbucket/README.md

 - "List all the Bitbucket workspaces I have access to."
 - "Show me all repositories in the 'dev-team' workspace."
 - "Get information about the 'main-api' repository in the 'dev-team' workspace."
+- "Search for repositories containing 'auth' in the 'dev-team' workspace."
+- "Search for code with 'function getUser' in the 'dev-team' workspace."
+- "Search for commits that mention 'bugfix' in the 'dev-team/main-api' repository."
 - "Show me open pull requests for the 'dev-team/main-api' repository."
 - "Summarize pull request #42 in the 'dev-team/main-api' repository."
 - "Create a pull request in the 'dev-team/main-api' repository from the 'feature/login' branch to 'main' with the title 'Add new login feature'."